rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 The definition of a section's reduced sequence allows to describe the general pattern of a section.
 Note that the following description is independent of any particular sectioning node.
-That is, because the relevant nodes of a section are its content nodes and because no sectioning node is a content node of the section it declares.
+That is because the relevant nodes of a section are its content nodes and because no sectioning node is a content node of the section it declares.